An open economy that welcomes UK business

 -

-The Peruvian government has identified a basic access infrastructure gap of around £80 billion, and UK companies are well positioned to support Peru in tackling this.
+The Peruvian government has identified a basic access infrastructure gap of around £80 billion.
+UK companies are well positioned to support Peru in tackling this.
 The UK and Peru have a very constructive infrastructure partnership.
-Establishing a joint public and private Infrastructure Task Force in 2018 to share experience and best practice from the Lima 2019 Games government to government partnership to a wider range of infrastructure projects in Peru.
+A joint public and private Infrastructure Task Force, established in 2018, enables experience and best practice to be shared.
+This government partnership works to deliver sustainable and social infrastructure projects.

 Long term infrastructure plan with UK support

-Peru launched its first National Infrastructure Plan for Competitiveness of 52 prioritised projects valued at £24 billion in September 2019, with technical support from the UK.
+Peru launched its renewed National Sustainable Infrastructure Plan for Competitiveness (PNISC) of 72 prioritised projects valued at £31 billion in October 2022, with technical support from the UK.
 This plan opens new partnership opportunities for the UK to support sustainable infrastructure development in Peru on a wide portfolio of projects.
-Different delivery models include Public Private Partnerships, public works, asset sales and the PMO model.
+Various delivery models are available.
+The main opportunities for UK companies are for operators, designers, engineers, consultancy and supply chain.

 Demand for UK infrastructure expertise

-The UK’s recent success in supporting Peru with the delivery of major infrastructure projects has boosted the UK’s profile in the market.
-Some UK companies have recently established offices to work on projects in Peru or the wider LATAC region.
-UK expertise in project management, design, engineering and rail infrastructure is in demand.
+The UK’s success in supporting Peru with the delivery of major infrastructure projects has boosted the country’s profile in the market.
+Some UK companies have established offices to work on projects in Peru or the wider LATAC region.
+UK expertise in project management, design, engineering, planning, procurement, in addition to rail and water infrastructure is in demand.

 -